Listeria monocytogenes: Detection

 The Anton test is used in the identification of L. monocytogenes; instillation of a culture into the conjunctival sac of a rabbit or guinea pig causes severe keratoconjunctivitis within 24 hours.

 Listeria species grow on media such as Mueller-Hinton agar.
 Identification is enhanced if the primary cultures are done on agar containing sheep blood, because the characteristic small zone of hemolysis can be observed around and under colonies.
 Isolation can be enhanced if the tissue is kept at 4 °C for some days before inoculation into bacteriologic media.
 The organism is a facultative anaerobe and is catalase-positive and motile.
 Listeria produces acid, but not gas, when fermenting a variety of carbohydrates.

 The motility at room temperature and hemolysin production are primary findings that help differentiate Listeria from Corynebacterium.

 The methods for analysis of food are complex and time-consuming.
 The present U.S. FDA method, revised in September 1990, requires 24 and 48 hours of enrichment, followed by a variety of other tests.
 Total time to identification takes five to seven days, but the announcement of specific non-radiolabelled DNA probes should soon allow a simpler and faster confirmation of suspect isolates.

 Recombinant DNA technology may even permit two- to three-day positive analysis in the future.
 Currently, the FDA is collaborating in adapting its methodology to quantitate very low numbers of the organisms in foods.

 Treatment

 When listeric meningitis occurs, the overall mortality may reach 70%, from sepsis 50%, and from perinatal/neonatal infections greater than 80%.
 In infections during pregnancy, the mother usually survives.
 Reports of successful treatment with parenteral penicillin or ampicillin exist.
 Trimethoprim-sulfamethoxazole has been shown effective in patients allergic to penicillin.

 A bacteriophage, Listeria phage P100, has been proposed as food additive to control L. monocytogenes.
 Bacteriophage treatments have been developed by several companies.
 EBI Food Safety and Intralytix both have products suitable for treatment of the bacterium.
 The U.S. Food and Drug Administration (FDA) approved a cocktail of six bacteriophages from Intralytix, and a one-type phage product from EBI Food Safety designed to kill L. monocytogenes.
 Uses would potentially include spraying it on fruits and ready-to-eat meat such as sliced ham and turkey.

+Helminthic therapy may provide protection against Listeria monocytogenes by stimulating virtual memory T cells and against induced sepsis.